Rapid-POS/Rapid-Counterpoint-API/Release-Notes/RapidPOS-Counterpoint-API-1.6.26-Release-Notes.md

 ---

-## 🚀 New Functionality
-_No new functionality in this release._

----

-## 🛠️ Bug Fixes & Performance Improvements
+## 🛠️ Patches & Performance Improvements

 ### Service Crash on System Shutdown or Restart
 - Resolved an issue where the **RapidPOS.API.CP service** would crash when the server was restarted, shut down, or powered off unexpectedly.